 The majority of beans will be fine for a drip coffee maker.
 Some models that are SCAA-certified replicate the pour over method, and these brew particularly well with light roasted single-origin beans.
 However, for more budget-friendly drip coffee makers, it’s best to opt for medium roast beans.
 Drip coffee makers need a grind size that’s medium to medium-coarse.

 Pour over coffee needs some experience and technique while pouring, but you stay in control of the extraction.
-It’s the perfect method for experimenting and getting optimal flavor extraction from specialty beans.
+It’s the perfect method for experimenting and getting optimal flavor extraction from specialty coffee beans.
 Roasts from light to medium are the best option with this method.

 A French press makes full-bodied coffee with the immersion method.
 Aim for a medium to dark roast when brewing with this method.
 We have reviewed and chosen the best coffee for French press.
 For people using pre-ground beans, aim for a coarser ground coffee.

 Cold brew steeps for many hours while it brews at a low temperature, and these factors ensure the finished cup of coffee doesn’t have undue bitterness and acidity.
 Therefore, you can expect a smooth, balanced and delicious coffee.
 Please keep in mind that Cold Brew is not the same as iced coffee.
 Cold brew coffee is fine for every roast level.
-Here, we outlined the best coffee for cold brew.

 Many coffee lovers have expensive espresso machines at their disposal.
 However, to pull an espresso shot with beautiful crema, you’ll need to use a darker roast (Espresso roast).
 Depending on your tastes, you may find a single-origin lighter roast bean appeals too.
 We suggest purchasing whole, fresh beans that you can grind then adjust to dial in.
 If you have a pressurized portafilter and don’t have access to a grinder, opt for finely ground fresh coffee for espresso.
-Check out our best espresso beans buying guide for more options.

 Other Crucial Factors To Consider When Choosing Good Coffee Beans